jlangch/venice/doc/readme/concurrency.md

 functions that are asynchronously applied to an Agent's state and whose return value becomes the Agent's new state.

-while agents accept functions to process the agent's state...

 ```clojure
 (do
    (def x (agent 100))